jbr/mcplease/README.md

 # MCPlease

 MCPlease is a lightweight Rust framework for building MCP (Model Context Protocol) servers.
-It provides a simple, macro-driven approach to defining tools and managing state, with built-in support for session persistence and cross-process synchronization.
+It provides a simple, macro-driven approach to defining tools and managing state, with optional support for session persistence and cross-process synchronization.

 ## Features